acenteno320/Data_Analysis_with_Northwind_DB/01_Sales_Analysis_&_Clients_Northwind.md

 Stage 3: Exploratory Analysis Using SQL Queries<br/>
 – Analysis of sales by employee, top-selling products, and tables needed for queries.<br/>

-Stage 4: Visualization in Power BI<br/>
+Stage 4: Visualization in Microsoft Excel <br/>
 – Creation of dashboards with bar charts, line graphs, and KPIs.<br/>

 Stage 5: Conclusions and Recommendations<br/>